About the course

 You study at Essex Business School, an international community of academics and students from more than 40 countries.
 We’re ranked in the UK top 20 by the Chartered Association of Business Schools and in the UK’s top 25 for research excellence (REF 2014).
 Our research expertise ensures our Masters courses use the latest real-world thinking to help you tackle the challenges of today’s fast-paced business environment.

 You may be able to take advantage of our Masters scholarships and discounts, including tailored awards for international applicants.
+Postgraduate loans for Masters courses are now available from the Student Loans Company, worth up to £10,000, for students from the UK and EU.

 “I like that this course looks at operational management and supply chains, which I think a lot of business schools neglect.
 I’m learning a lot about project and product development, marketing and economics, which I know will benefit my career.”